Ashok0/EnderalVREssentials-Nightly/README.md

 13. Copy the contents of \Game Folder Files\ to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR
 14. Launch Mod Organizer 2.
 15. Select a game profile in the upper left drop down bar.
 You can select 3 different options:
-* Enderal VR Essentials: This profile will give you an experience that is similar to the vanilla game.
-Gameplay mechanics are untouched outside of VR mods.
+* **Enderal VR Essentials**: *This profile will give you an experience that is similar to the vanilla game.
+Gameplay mechanics are untouched outside of VR mods.*
-* Enderal VR Essentials - Enderal Gameplay Overhaul: This profile completely overhauls the gameplay mechanics of Enderal with Ixion XVII's EGO mods.
-This includes a ton of balance changes, improvements to the AI, new gameplay mechanics, new weapons/spells/potions and much more.
+* **Enderal VR Essentials - Enderal Gameplay Overhaul**: *This profile completely overhauls the gameplay mechanics of Enderal with Ixion XVII's EGO mods.
+This includes a ton of balance changes, improvements to the AI, new gameplay mechanics, new weapons/spells/potions and much more.*
-* Enderal VR Essentials - Somnium Overhaul: This profile contains all the features from the EGO profile along with an expansive new Enderal mod, "Apoapse’s Apparel", which was created by Scenic Route Games.
+* **Enderal VR Essentials - Somnium Overhaul**: *This profile contains all the features from the EGO profile along with an expansive new Enderal mod, "Apoapse’s Apparel", which was created by Scenic Route Games.
 Scenic Route Games has hand-replaced every outfit and weapon in the game, as well as the majority of the other assets, to best achieve a more modern view of the Enderal worldspace.
-This overhaul also replaces the main menu music with a newly composed theme from Scenic Route Games.
+This overhaul also replaces the main menu music with a newly composed theme from Scenic Route Games.*
 16. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
 (Dear Diary must be disabled to use SkyUI's new Highlight and Search features)
 	* Disable "Smaller HUD for VR Larger Text Patch" if you wish to decrease the size of the in-game text.